osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 - An AADL property reference value for which the referenced model element is hidden.

 ## Highlighting Flow Implementations and End-to-End Flow Specifications
-Selecting a flow implementation or end-to-end flow specification from the flow drop-down in the toolbar will highlight the flow.
-Flow Implementations and End To End Flows that have segments that are not shown in the diagram will be marked with an asterisk(*) in the drop-down.
+Selecting a Flow Implementation or End-to-End Flow specification from the flow drop-down in the toolbar will highlight the flow.
+Flow Implementations and End-to-End Flows that have no segments and missing segments are marked with an empty tag (E) or a partial tag (P), respectively.

+## Showing Flow Implementation and End-to-End Flow Specification Segments
+Selecting the "Show" button on the toolbar shows the missing flow segments of the currently selected flow drop-down Flow Implementation or End-to-End Flow when it is marked empty (E) or partial (P).

+## Highlighting In Mode Elements
+Selecting a Mode or Mode Transition from the mode drop-down in the toolbar will highlight the in mode elements in the diagram.

+## Showing In Mode Elements
+Right clicking a Mode or Mode Transition and selecting the "Show In Mode Elements" will show the in mode elements of the selected mode's container.

 ## Moving Shapes Using Arrow Keys
 1. Select the element to be moved.